AugelabTech/AugeLab-Studio-Issues/Linux Importing Custom Blocks.md

 * Modify `main.py` (using a command to import the custom block)
 * Run your headless scenario.

+### Prerequisites
+- AugeLab Studio is already installed.
+- You have a custom .py file that you want to load into AugeLab Studio.
+- You will transfer the custom Python file from a Windows machine to an Ubuntu machine, where the Python script will be run.

 ## Step-by-Step Instructions
 ### Step 1: Locate the Custom Python File on Windows
 On your Windows machine, open File Explorer.

-- Locate the custom block file from `C:\Users\<USERNAME>\AppData\Roaming\AugeLab Studio\marketplace\custom_blocks` (Replace <USERNAME> with your Windows username)
+- Locate the custom block file from(Replace <USERNAME> with your Windows username):
+     ```C:\Users\<USERNAME>\AppData\Roaming\AugeLab Studio\marketplace\custom_blocks```
-- Copy the xxx .py file from this location to a portable storage medium or cloud storage to transfer it to your Ubuntu machine.
+- Copy the xxx .py file from this location to your Ubuntu machine.

 ### Step 2: Transfer the Custom Python File to Ubuntu
 On your Ubuntu machine, create a folder named custom_blocks in your project directory.
 For example: